 - Did you talk to your physician?

-- Did you speak with a patient advocate where you were treated, if one was available?
+- Did you talk to a responsible employee where you were treated?

 - Did you take a look at our FAQs?